-If you’ve been paying attention to the latest in health and wellness, you know NMN (Nicotinamide Mononucleotide) has been taking the natural anti-aging industry by storm.
-And the research behind NMN supplements is substantial enough to keep it in the running as a champion among champions.
+If you’ve been paying attention to the latest in health and wellness, you know NMN (nicotinamide mononucleotide) has been taking the natural anti-aging industry by storm.
+Indeed, the on-line presence of various NMN supplements has become common search targets for those interested in its emergence in the market.
+Scholarly research, as well, is substantial enough to see it as an important exploration into anti-aging.

-Both younger and older adults are now opting to reap the benefits of this powerful age-defying supplement.
-Over the past couple of decades, science has proven time and time again that NMN can be a key component to helping us live longer, healthier lives.
+Both younger and older adults are now hoping to reap the benefits of this potentially age-defying supplement.
+Over the past couple of decades science has been exploring how NMN figures into our living longer, healthier lives.1

 What is Nicotinamide Mononucleotide?

-Nicotinamide Mononucleotide is a compound that’s more commonly shortened to the abbreviation of NMN.
-It’s a metabolic precursor to the essential coenzyme NAD+ (Nicotinamide Adenine Dinucleotide).
-As a precursor, NMN helps the body produce and maintain healthy levels of NAD+.
+Nicotinamide mononucleotide is a compound that’s more commonly shortened to the abbreviation of NMN.
+It’s a metabolic precursor to the essential coenzyme NAD+ (nicotinamide adenine dinucleotide).
+As NAD+’s precursor, NMN helps the body produce and maintain healthy levels of NAD+.

 But what’s NAD+,